rsm-gh/akbl/README.md

     * ArchLinux: `pacman -Suy systemd gtk3 libappindicator-gtk3 python python-gobject python-cairo python-pyusb python-serpent python-pyro`

 3. Execute the setup file.

+*Note: If you wonder why there are no installation packages, you can refer to [this question](https://github.com/rsm-gh/akbl/blob/stable/README.md#why-there-are-no-distribution-packages-and-the-installation-is-so-complex).*

 # F.A.Q.